tkerby/flipperzero-firmware-wPlugins/README.md

 ## Disclaimer

 I am not a C developer, and I don't know Flipper development.
 I managed to patch this together by a lot of googling, because I desperately wanted this functionality.
 With searches showing years worth of people requesting similar functionality, there seemed to be no option other than trying to figure it out.
-I have only tested it on the Momentum firmware (as of this writing, version 009).
+I have only tested it on the Momentum firmware (latest verified version: 011).

 I have made no changes to the signal logic or other ProtoView features (well, unless inadvertently).
 I do not have the competency to add support for TPMS transmitters that are not already supported by ProtoView, so please don't ask.